Are envelopes recyclable?

 Yes.
 In the same way that recycling machinery can screen out address windows, it will also handle stamps on envelopes.
 As before, providing your household kerbside recycling accepts envelopes (most of which do), then you can put the whole envelope into your paper recycling at home.

 We're pleased to advise that our Gloss Padded Bubble Bag range is recyclable!
-While most kerbside household recycling cannot yet facilitate, your local Asda or Sainsbury's supermarket will happily recycle for you - just pop them into the carrier bag collection point in store.
+While most kerbside household recycling cannot yet facilitate, your local supermarket will happily recycle for you - just pop them into the carrier bag collection point in store at any Asda or Sainsbury's.
+You can also recycle bubble wrap there too!

 Morrisons, Tesco and Co-operative also offer this recycling service, but have asked that you check with your local store to be certain they can accept, as recycling facilities in some areas can vary.